 Developing a South Riding Graveyard/Local History Committee: The peak for family graveyards on private lands was between 1840 and 1880; then most burials took place at churches, taking advantage of institutions that could afford to provide long-term maintenance.
-Churches also had the desire, as cemeteries can be an important element in community-building.
-This became very important as families migrated away from their farms because unfortunately private cemetery often were neglected and turned “to seed,” which is a dishonor to the dead.
-Larry Roeder spoke with South Riding officials and it may be possible to create a committee of volunteers to pick up branches and set up signs for the cemeteries.
-Let Larry Roeder know if you are interested.
-Call 793-867-2056.
+Churches were also desirable, as cemeteries can be an important element in community-building.
+This became very important as families migrated away from their farms.
+Private cemeteries were often then neglected and turned “to seed,” which is a dishonor to the dead.
+The Edwin Washington Project is looking for volunteers to pick up branches and set up signs for the cemeteries.
+To volunteers, email email@example.com.

 The Village of Conklin: This ran along Braddock Road and up Elk Lick.
 Visit https://conklinproject.wordpress.com/ for multiple history volumes on the village, with photographs and a lot of data about slaves, farmers, soldiers and others who lived here.
-The project was commissioned by the Prosperity Baptist Church and the descendants of former freed-slaves; but the history covers the lives of both Whites and African-Americans.
-For those with children at Cardinal Ridge Elementary on Braddock, there is also a volume on the farm which used that space before the school was constructed.
+The project is managed by Larry Roeder and commissioned by the Prosperity Baptist Church and the descendants of former freed-slaves; but the history covers the lives of both Whites and African-Americans.

-Education in Loudoun: A research project sponsored by the Black History Committee of the Friends of the Balch Library in Leesburg is documenting all pre-integration “colored” schools.
+Education in Loudoun and the Edwin Washington Project: A research project is documenting all pre-integration “colored” schools.
 Eventually, the study will also document all “white” schools before integration.
-Go to https://loudounschoolproject.wordpress.com/.